 Nature of Early Play is a woman-owned small business.
 We manufacture recycled outdoor early childhood playground equipment in rural Somerset, Kentucky.
 Providing jobs in our local community, while offering “green” products on national and international levels is something we take pride in.
+Each item is hand-crafted by skilled men and women.
 Our products are 100% made in the USA, and manufactured primarily from 100% recycled materials, averaging 85% recycled content per structure, by weight.

 Nature of Early Play Mission:

-THE PRODUCT: To maintain a high level of integrity, dependability and quality while producing a world class product at affordable prices to the consumer.
-To provide children the opportunity of experiencing a safe, environmentally friendly, and creative place in which to play and grow.
+THE PRODUCT: To maintain a high level of integrity, dependability, and quality while producing a world-class product at affordable prices to the consumer.
+To provide children the opportunity to experience a safe, environmentally friendly, and creative place in which to play and grow.

-THE EMPLOYEE AND WORK ENVIRONMENT: To work together with our employees to create a safe, environmentally friendly and creative place in which each person has freedom to use his or her God-given gifts and abilities.
+THE EMPLOYEE AND WORK ENVIRONMENT: To work together with our employees to create a safe, environmentally friendly, and creative place in which each person has the freedom to use his or her God-given gifts and abilities.

 THE INCREASE: To use the increase to reinvest in Nature of Early Play’s growth, to improve the quality of the lives of all employees, and to use a portion of the increase to advance God’s kingdom around the world.

 At Nature of Early Play, our greenness is more than just a corporate buzzword.